Rodrigo Abellanosa: Cebu City Council (2004–2013)

 Abellanosa served as City Councilor for three consecutive terms from 2004 to 2013.

-He first ran as Councilor of the South District under Bando Osmeña – Pundok Kauswagan of Mayor Tomas Osmeña.
+He first ran as City Councilor of the South District under Bando Osmeña – Pundok Kauswagan of Mayor Tomas Osmeña.

 In the 10th Sangguniang Panlungsod (SP), he was designated as Chairman of the Committee on Family & Women and Committee on Local & International Relations.

 In the 11th Sangguniang Panlungsod (SP), he was designated as Chairman of the Committee on Social Services.
 He also served as Vice Chairman of the Committee on Public Services and the Committee on Family & Women.

-In the 12th Sangguniang Panlungsod (SP), he was designated as the Presiding Officer-Pro Tempore and Chairman of the Committee on Social Services.
+In the 12th Sangguniang Panlungsod (SP), he was designated as the Presiding Officer Pro Tempore and Chairman of the Committee on Social Services.
 He also served as Vice Chairman of the Committee on Education, Science and Technology and the Committee on Trade, Commerce, Cooperatives and Entrepreneurship in the 12th SP.

-House of Representatives (2013–present)
+House of Representatives (2013–2022)

 Abellanosa ran for Representative of Cebu City 2nd district (South) to succeed Tomas Osmeña who unsuccessfully ran as Mayor in the 2013 elections.
 He won against Aristotle Batuhan in 2013, Gerardo Carillo in 2016 and Jocelyn Pesquera in 2019.

 He was supposed to run against Antonio Cuenco, the former 2nd District (South) Representative of Cebu City but on September 7, 2012, Cuenco announced that he was retiring from politics for health reasons.
 In a letter read by his son James Anthony Cuenco, the former Deputy Speaker said that he suffered vertigo during a sortie.
 Cuenco endorsed then Cebu City Councilor Jose Daluz III as his replacement but eventually, former DOTC undersecretary Aristotle "Totol" Batuhan was chosen by Team Rama to run against Abellanosa.

 On December 13, 2012, a complaint was filed by a certain Phillip Banguiran, a resident of barangay Inayawan, Cebu City citing Republic Act 3019 or the Anti-Graft and Corrupt Practices Act by asking the Ombudsman in the Visayas to investigate Abellanosa because his school, Asian College of Technology, was the biggest recipient of the city's scholarship program.

 On October 11, 2016, the Office of the Ombudsman filed a graft case before the anti-graft court Sandiganbayan against Abellanosa over an alleged P51-million anomalous transaction when he was a city councilor.
 He was accused of having an unlawful interest in Cebu City's distribution of PHP 51.065 million in scholarship programs when he was a city councilor in 2011.

 Then Ombudsman Conchita Carpio-Morales approved the charge sheet against Abellanosa on September 29, 2016.
 The prosecution said that as a member of the Sangguniang Panglungsod, Abellanosa showed unlawful interest in the passage of City Resolution No. 12-3355-2011, which authorized the city mayor to enter into a Memorandum of Agreement (MOA) with the Asian College of Technology and International Educational Foundation (ACTIEF) where he was a trustee and president of ACTIEF at the time.